Pick-Y/Django-girls-blog/README.md

 Now, go back to the browser and add "/admin" to the local host "http://127.0.0.1:8000/admin"

 It will take you to a login page where to insert the login details just created.

+# Urls in Django
+In the mysite/urls.py, the default setting is: urlpatterns = [
+    path('admin/', admin.site.urls),
+]

+That is a path that Djanco has already set up.
+Tha is why if we type "http://127.0.0.1:8000/admin" in the browser, we are taken to the admin page.

+We can add our own list of urls in the "urlpatterns" list above.
+However, we can reference a file that contains all the urls we create.

+# Creating views to show website content
+In the "template" folder inside the new application "Blog" create a post_list.html file.
+- reference your newly created view in the "views.py" file:
+"def post_list(request):
+    return render(request, 'blog/post_list.html', {})"
+The "post_list" function takes a request and call another function, "render", to render the page contained in "blog/post_list.html"
+- now we need to tell Django where to find our page.
+To do so, we had a url
+- add the following code to the urls.py in the "blog" directory:
+"from django.urls import path
+from . import views

+urlpatterns = [
+    path('', views.post_list, name='post_list')
+]"
+- add the following code to the urls.py contained in the "main" folder:

+"from django.contrib import admin from django.urls import path, include

+urlpatterns = [
+    path('admin/', admin.site.urls),
+    path('', include(('blog.urls')))
+]"